matthewchavis8/Matts-Archive/README.md

 ## 🧘 Personal Advice

 - Don’t compare yourself to others.
 Everyone has their own path so do not compare yourself with anyone else just your skills in the past.
 - Don’t be cocky.
 If you are arrogant I promise you will be ignorant when learning from people.
-Also nobody likes a A$$hole.
+Nobody likes a A$$hole.
 - Don’t forget to live.

 It’s easy to get stuck in the grind and miss out on the *college experience*.
 I’m not saying go wild — I’m saying find balance.
 The friendships, late-night talks, little moments — they matter too.